salkuadrat/lucifer/README.md

 });
 ```

-Lucifer provides two objects, `req` and `res`, that represents `Req` and `Res` instance.
+In the route callback function, Lucifer provides two objects, `req` and `res`, that represents `Req` and `Res` instance.

-`Req` is a request class built on top of native `HttpRequest`.
-It holds all information about the incoming request, such as request parameters, query string, headers, body, and much more.
+`Req` is a Request class built on top of native dart `HttpRequest`.

+It holds all information about the incoming request, such as request parameters, query string, headers, body, and more.

-`Res` is a response class built on top of native `HttpResponse`.
+`Res` is a Response class built on top of native dart `HttpResponse`.

 It's mostly used to manipulate response and sending it to the client.

-What we did before is sending a message string `Hello Detective` to the client using `res.send()`.
+What you did before is sending a message string `Hello Detective` to the client using `res.send()`.
 This method sets the string in the response body, and then close the connection.

-The last line of our code starts the server and listen for incoming requests on the specified `port`
+The last line of our code starts the server and listen for incoming requests on the specified `port`:

 ```dart
 await app.listen(port);
 print('Server running at http://${app.host}:${app.port}');
 ```

-Alternatively, we can also use `app.listen()` as follows.
+As an alternative, you may also use `app.listen()` like so:

 ```dart
 // listen to the specified port and host